hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

     + using 256-binary codes to do a serial search for good matches
       + only requiring a few words of storage per image
       + the serial search done by using fast bit-operation
-      + the candid images able to matched using 256-bit binary codes to store each known images
+      + the candid images able to match by using 256-bit binary codes stored for each known images
       + much better matching than finding w/ a 28-bit binary code
-      + only 4-word of memory per image
+      + only 4-word memory per image
       + fast searching $\to$ a few operations to compare 256-bit binary codes
   + 256-bit binary code
     + is good enough?
     + how to judge similarity?

 + Krizhevsky's deep autoencoder
-  + architecture (to left diagram)
+  + architecture (top left diagram)
     + input: 32x32 pixels of images
     + taking input via red, green and blue channels $\to \approx$ 3000 inputs
-    + expanding w/ a larger number of hidden units: real-value inputs to logistic hidden units w/ less capacity
+    + expanding w/ a larger number of hidden units: real-valued inputs to logistic hidden units w/ less capacity
-    + progressively decreasing the number of units each layer $\to$ 256-bit binary code at the last layer
+    + progressively decreasing the half number of units each layer $\to$ 256-bit binary code at the last layer
   + the encoder $\approx$ 67,000,000 parameters
   + taking a few days on a GTX 285 GPU to train on two million images
   + no theory to justify this architecture